antvis/G2/site/docs/manual/core/api.en.md

 });
 ```

 Therefore, understanding the mapping relationship between the functional API and Options is very important.
-In the subsequent introduction, the Spec will be introduced first, followed by the corresponding API.
+In the subsequent introduction, the spec will be introduced first, followed by the corresponding API.

 ## View Tree

-Overall, G2's Spec is a hierarchical **View Tree**, composed of different nodes.
+Overall, G2's spec is a hierarchical **view tree**, composed of different nodes.
 Nodes specify their types through `node.type`, different types have different functions, and they are nested through `node.children`.

 ```js
 ({